machinekoder/pickit-docs/docs/documentation/detection/teach/explaining-the-teach-detection-parameters.rst

 By default, Pickit Teach provides an initial pick frame, but this will in general not be the best choice.
 It's possible to specify the desired  **pick frame** as a positional and rotational offset with respect to the object model.
+Following article goes more into depth on :ref:`how-to-pick-frame`.

 .. image:: /assets/images/Documentation/Teach-pick-frame.png